andycroll/andycroll.com/_posts/2019/2019-05-19-watch-out-for-nils-in-ranges.md

   alt: 'Buzz Lightyear'
 ---

-Ruby 2.6 enhanced the syntax for `Range`s to allow for infinite values at either end allowing them to be "endless".
-The new syntax is described in the [Ruby documentation for `Range`](http://ruby-doc.org/core-2.6.3/Range.html#class-Range-label-Endless+Ranges).
+Ruby 2.6 enhanced the syntax for `Range` to allow for infinite values at either end, therefore allowing them to be "endless".
+The new syntax is described in the [Ruby documentation](http://ruby-doc.org/core-2.6.3/Range.html#class-Range-label-Endless+Ranges).

 This is great for representing concepts such as date ranges between some date and one anytime the future, but this new “sugared” syntax changes existing behaviour.